BubTec/HomeAssistant/DoorbellCameraNotification/README.md

   - Verify Fully Kiosk Browser integration is properly installed
   - Check that tablets are discovered and showing as `media_player` entities
   - Restart Home Assistant after installing the integration
+- **Persistent notification not showing**:
+  - Check "Enable Persistent Notification" is set to true
+  - Verify notification appears in Home Assistant sidebar (bell icon)
+  - Check Home Assistant logs for any errors in `persistent_notification.create` service
+- **Persistent notification not auto-dismissing**:
+  - Verify auto-dismiss time is greater than 0
+  - Check if automation completed successfully (no errors in logs)
+  - Manual dismissal works regardless of auto-dismiss setting
+- **Links in persistent notification not working**:
+  - Ensure camera snapshot was saved successfully
+  - Check dashboard view path is correct and accessible
+  - Links use Home Assistant's internal URL structure

 ## Based On